 BridgeBio Pharma to Participate in February and March Investor Events

-/EIN News/ -- PALO ALTO, Calif., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. (Nasdaq: BBIO) (“BridgeBio” or the “Company”), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, today announced that members of the management team will participate in the following upcoming investor conferences:
+PALO ALTO, Calif., Feb.
+08, 2023 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. BBIO ("BridgeBio" or the "Company"), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, today announced that members of the management team will participate in the following upcoming investor conferences:

 - SVB Securities Global Biopharma Conference, Virtual: Tuesday, February 14th at 2:20 pm ET